marysaka/ghidra_falcon/README.md

 `ReloadSleighLangauge.java` will reload most changes to the slaspec, including new instructions and new semantic definitions.
 However, if you add new registers or new `define pcodeop ...` statements, you will need to restart Ghidra to get correct output.

+### Adding instructions to the decompiler

-At the moment any particularly poorly implemented instruction should show up as a call to the `todo` pcodeop in the decompiler output - this is a hint that the instruction should be implemented for correct disassembly.
+At the moment any particularly poorly implemented instruction should show up as a call to the `todo` pcodeop in the decompiler output - this is a hint that the instruction should be implemented for correct decompilation.
 Get the line number using `DebugSleighInstructionParse.java` on the corresponding instruction, and add the implementation to the slaspec/sinc file.

+See Ghidra's `doc/languages/index.html` for more information about how to describe instructions.

+Run `ReloadSleighLangauge.java`, or, if you've added a new pcodeop for the instruction, close and re-open Ghidra to see the new output.

+### Adding instructions to the disassembler

 If you hit undecodable instruction bytes, find the correct decoding in your `envydis` output, then search through the `envydis.sinc` file for the envydis source comment that matches.
 For example: